qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### Dynamic Provisioning with Gluster

 For the gluster ansible scripts to work, please make sure you have the latest CentOS7 and updates installed on your gluster nodes.
 We will show the dynamic provisioning via heketi.
 The dynamic provisioning is facilitated through heketi and will carve out volumes from the gluster cluster on demand.
 At the time of writing this document the version of CentOS that we know worked with the configuration setup is **CentOS Linux release 7.6.1810 (Core)**.
-Note, when the openshift installation gets to heketi and it load the topology it seems to take a while, so please be patient.
+Note, when the openshift installation gets to heketi and it loads the topology it seems to take a while, so please be patient.

 The gluster interface allows one to dynamically provision volumes using heketi.
 The current installation allows the gluster server to be installed as a daemonset into OpenShift.
 This is indicated by the variables in the inventory file: